Skip to main content

 • gameplay

-• “Combat flows quite well, with a fluid switch between melee and your two weapons as well as the different skills; low HP enemies can be finished (keyboard 'F') which seems to net a higher chance of either currency loot or health pickups.
-There is a mild active reload (I'm old and I rarely miss a timing here, whereas I usually hate this mechanic in faster-paced games), as well as your standard dodge/dash and a 'combo' rating.
-Thankfully, there is no ammo pickup system; ammo is managed only via your reload and you can't run out of ammo.”
+• “Combat flows quite well, with a fluid switch between melee and your two weapons as well as different skills; low HP enemies can be finished (key "F"), which seems to increase currency loot or health pickups.
+There is a mild active reload mechanic and standard dodge/dash, a combo rating, and no ammo-pickup system; ammo is managed only via reloading.”

 • music